Hardvan/NPTEL-Data-Science-for-Engineers/8_Week/1_intro.md

   - Remove irrelevant features
   - When the no. of features is too large and redundant, feature extraction is required
   - If features are carefully chosen, classification will be better
-- Curse of dimensionality (as the number of features increases, the number of data points required to generalize accurately grows exponentially)
+- Curse of dimensionality (as the no. of features increases, the no. of data points required to generalize accurately grows exponentially)

 ## Lecture 2: K-nearest neighbours implementation in R